 In Australia, the population grew by 28% between 1996 and 2015, but the amount of waste we produce rose by 170%.
-Up to 42% off all waste generated by the construction industry ends in landfills, which damages local eco-systems, water, air quality and the environment.
+Up to 42% of all waste generated by the construction industry ends in landfills, which damages local ecosystems, water, air quality and the environment.

 In fact, the building sector is one of the largest contributors of waste to Australia’s landfills, so if we want to work towards a sustainable future and a greener world, we need to address the problem sooner rather than later.
 If we want to minimize our dependency on landfills, we must first understand how construction waste recycling works.

 Fortunately, the benefits of waste reduction don’t stop at a healthier environment – there are also plenty of business advantages, such as saved time and minimized expenditure.

 At Allmetro Bins, we take our duty to recycle seriously, and in this article, we’re going to tell you how you can generate less waste and manage it responsibly.

 To manage construction waste responsibly, you first need to know what materials are recyclable.
 Almost all materials used by the building sector are recyclable, including:

 - Wood (provided it isn’t painted or stained)

 - Asphalt roofing

 If possible, you should try and buy recycled versions of the above materials to increase the demand for recycling in general.
 If you’re demolishing a building, you should try to salvage as much as possible so that other industries can capitalise on construction waste and become more environmentally friendly in the process.